René Goscinny: First works

-The following year, Goscinny worked on an illustrated version of the Balzac short story "The Girl with the Golden Eyes."
+The following year, Goscinny worked on an illustrated version of the Balzac novella The Girl with the Golden Eyes.
 In April of that year he returned to New York.

 There he went through the most difficult period of his life.
 For a while, Goscinny was jobless, alone, and living in poverty.
 By 1948, though, he had begun working in a small studio, where he became friends with future MAD Magazine contributors Will Elder, Jack Davis, and Harvey Kurtzman.
 Goscinny became art director at Kunen Publishers, where he wrote four books for children.

 Around this time he met two Belgian comic artists, Joseph Gillain, better known as Jijé, and Maurice de Bevere, also known as Morris.
 Morris lived in the US for six years, having already started his cartoon series Lucky Luke.
 (He and Goscinny collaborated on this, with Goscinny writing it from 1955 until his death in 1977, a period described as its golden age).

 Georges Troisfontaines, chief of the World Press agency, convinced Goscinny to return to France in 1951 in order to work for his agency as the head of the Paris office.
 There he met Albert Uderzo, with whom he started a longtime collaboration.
 They started out with some work for Bonnes Soirées, a women's magazine for which Goscinny wrote Sylvie.
 Goscinny and Uderzo also launched the series Jehan Pistolet and Luc Junior, in the magazine La Libre Junior.

 In 1955, Goscinny, together with Uderzo, Jean-Michel Charlier, and Jean Hébrad, founded the syndicate Edipress/Edifrance.
 The syndicate launched publications such as Clairon for the factory union and Pistolin for a chocolate company.
 Goscinny and Uderzo cooperated on the series Bill Blanchart in Jeannot, Pistolet in Pistolin, and Benjamin et Benjamine in the magazine of the same name.
 Under the pseudonym Agostini, Goscinny wrote Le Petit Nicolas for Jean-Jacques Sempé in Le Moustique.
 It was later published in Sud-Ouest and Pilote magazines.

 In 1956, Goscinny began a collaboration with Tintin magazine.
 He wrote some short stories for Jo Angenot and Albert Weinberg, and worked on Signor Spaghetti with Dino Attanasio, Monsieur Tric with Bob de Moor, Prudence Petitpas with Maurice Maréchal, Globul le Martien and Alphonse with Tibet, Strapontin with Berck and Modeste et Pompon with André Franquin.
 An early creation with Uderzo, Oumpah-pah, was also adapted for serial publication in Tintin from 1958 to 1962.
 In addition, Goscinny appeared in the magazines Paris-Flirt (Lili Manequin with Will) and Vaillant (Boniface et Anatole with Jordom, Pipsi with Godard).